jouvetg/igm/igm/modules/postproc/write_particles.md

 This IGM module writes particle time-position in csv files at a given freq.

-# I/O:

-Input: state.xpos, state.ypos, state.zpos, state.rhpos, state.tpos, state.englt
+The module takes state.xpos, state.ypos, state.zpos, state.rhpos, state.tpos, state.englt
-Output: csv file in forder trajectories
+as input and return csv file in forder trajectories